Forest - Change

 Two sharp cliffs, 30 feet apart.

-Fire Dreamers say it is a place of spirits.
+Fire Dreamers say this is a place of spirits.

 I know it a different way.